mitre/rhapsode/README.md

 document set that has a good balance of precision/recall -- `mackintosh~2` brings back the right spelling variants, but `mackintosh~3` brings back too many false positives.
-* Stored Concepts -- let's say you have an `apple` query `(macintosh "red delicious")`, you can call that at search time with curly brackets, e.g. `{apple}`.
-You can use that with all the query operators: `"{apple} peeler"~10` (one of the `apple` words w/in 10 words of `"peeler"`) and you can combine them so you can have a `"fruit"` concept `({apple} {orange})` and query  that as `{fruit}`.
+* Stored Concepts -- let's say you have an "apple" query `(macintosh "red delicious")`, you can call that at search time with curly brackets, e.g. `{apple}`.
+You can use that with all the regular query operators; for example, `"{apple} peeler"~10` retrieves documents with one of the `apple` words w/in 10 words of `"peeler"`.
+And, you can combine stored concepts so you can have a `"fruit"` concept `({apple} {orange})` and query  that as `{fruit}`.
 * Stored Queries -- this is a combination of the main query and the filter query, and it allows you to get quick counts of how many documents in your set or a new set have hits for your queries.
-Let's say I'm really interested in fruit, and I have a new batch of documents.
-I can load the documents and see how many documents have `apples` and how many have `oranges`.
+Let's say you're really interested in fruit, and you have a new batch of documents.
+YOu can load the documents and see how many documents have `apples` and how many have `oranges`.
 * Report writer -- writes a table where each column represents a different stored query, and each row records which documents have hits for each stored query,